Humic Acid Powder

-AGRONOMIC and HORTICULTURAL USES: Apply directly to the soil in fall or early spring and as many as 4 to 6 applications per growing season.
+AGRONOMIC USES: Apply directly to the soil in fall or early spring and as many as 4 to 6 applications per growing season.
 Always conduct a soil test to determine nutrient levels and make needed amendments to assure good fertility levels in your soil.
 Diamond Grow® - Humi[K] WSP is an ideal supplement to aid in the effectiveness of your fertilizer program.
 Application rates will vary depending on soil conditions, plant type, nutrient requirement and application method.
 Consult your local agronomist or Ag Extension Agent for more information for your specific application.

 MIXING INSTRUCTIONS: Mix 1lb of Humi[K] WSP into 1 gallon of water (1kg into 5 liters) to create a Liquid Humi[K] Concentrate.